U.S. retailers' February same-store sales

 * Galapagos raises $338 million gross proceeds in a U.S. public offering

-March 3 Click on tmsnrt.rs/1TWbErO for a table that compares U.S. retailers' February same-store sales with analysts' estimates as published by Thomson Reuters. ** Zumiez Inc is yet to report February same-store sales (Bengaluru Newsroom +91 80 6749 1130; within U.S. +1 646 223 8780)
+March 3 Click on tmsnrt.rs/1QWdI4a for a table that compares U.S. retailers' February same-store sales with analysts' estimates as published by Thomson Reuters. ** Gap Inc will report February same-store sales on Thursday after markets close (Bengaluru Newsroom +91 80 6749 1130; within U.S. +1 646 223 8780)

 * Galapagos raises $338 million gross proceeds in a U.S. public offering